 Distance from Da Nang to Hue

-It’s about a 58-mile trip.
+It’s about 58 miles to travel from Da Nang to Hue.
 If you hire a car or take the bus it should take you about 2-3 hours depending on

 Da Nang to Hue By Car